-Jill Dawson’s latest novel The Crime Writer, about the novelist Patricia Highsmith, will be published in June 2016.
-Dawson is the best-selling author of nine novels, including Fred & Edie (short-listed for The Whitbread and Orange Prize) and Watch Me Disappear (long-listed for the Orange Prize).
+Jill Dawson’s new novel The Language of Birds will be published by Sceptre in April.
+She is the author of ten novels including The Crime Writer (which won the East Anglian Book of the year) Fred & Edie (short-listed for The Whitbread and Orange Prize) and Watch Me Disappear (long-listed for the Orange Prize).
 Her novel The Great Lover, about the poet Rupert Brooke, published in 2009, was a best-seller and a Richard and Judy Summer Read.
 Lucky Bunny, which tells the life of Queenie Dove, East End thief and good time girl, won a Fiction Uncovered Award.
 Her novel The Tell-Tale Heart, described by Hilary Mantel as ‘an uncanny and atmospheric novel by a skilful storyteller’ was long-listed for the Folio prize.
-All her novels are published by Sceptre.
+All are published by Sceptre.

 'Dawson is a novelist everyone should know about' – Grazia